bonfire-networks/website-blog/posts/bonfire-1.0.1.md

 - **Recent articles**: Discover long-form content and blog posts from across your network.
 - **Suggested profiles**: Instance admins can curate recommendations to help newcomers find interesting people to follow.

-[We’d love your feedback on which widgets you’d find most useful](https://github.com/bonfire-networks/bonfire-app/issues/1758).
-Let us know what you’d like to see on your dashboard.
+We’d love your feedback on which widgets you’d find most useful.
+[Let us know](https://github.com/bonfire-networks/bonfire-app/issues/1758) what you’d like to see on your dashboard.
 What would make Bonfire feel even more like home?

 ### Performance

-- **Prioritised federation queues**: Processing of mentions and DMs is now prioritised over regular posts, so direct conversations arrive without delay.
+- **Prioritised federation queues**: We now prioritise the processing of mentions and DMs over regular posts, so direct conversations arrive without delay.
 - **Database improvements**: Added more indexes and improved queries for snappier responses.
 - **Server-to-server federation**: Various optimisations for smoother communication between instances.